YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that a string exceeded the maximum limit of 1,048,576 bytes.
 In M mode, each byte holds a character, but in UTF-8 mode, a character may take between one and four bytes.

-Action: Modify the routine so it uses shorter strings.
+Action: Modify the routine so that it uses shorter strings.

 -------------------
 MAXTRACEHEIGHT